ctstone/csredis/README.md

 ##Transactions
 Synchronous transactions are handled using the API calls MULTI/EXEC/DISCARD.
-Attach an event handler to **RedisClient.TransactionQueued** event to observe server queue replies (typically just 'OK').
+Attach an event handler to **RedisClient.TransactionQueued** event to observe server queue replies (typically 'OK').
 When inside of a transaction, command return values will be default(T).
 ```csharp
 redis.TransactionQueued += (s, e) =>
 {